httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 MUST create the ASCII serialisation of the corresponding request's origin (as per {{!RFC6454}}, Section 6.2) and remove it from the connection's Origin Set, if present.

-Note that the Origin Set does not affect existing streams on a connection in any way.

 ## Authority, Push and Coalescing with ORIGIN {#authority}

 {{!RFC7540}}, Section 10.1 uses both DNS and the presented TLS certificate to establish the origin server(s) that a connection is authoritative for, just as HTTP/1.1 does in {{?RFC7230}}.
 Furthermore, {{!RFC7540}} Section 9.1.1 explicitly allows a connection to be used for more than one origin server, if it is authoritative.
 This affects what requests can be sent on the connection, both in HEADERS frame by the client and as PUSH_PROMISE frames from the server.

 Once an Origin Set has been initialised for a connection, clients that implement this specification change these behaviors in the following ways:

-* Clients MUST NOT consult DNS to establish authority for origins in the Origin Set.
+* Clients MUST NOT consult DNS to establish the connection's authority for new requests.
 The TLS certificate MUST be used to do so, as described in {{!RFC7540}} Section 9.1.1.

 * Clients sending a new request SHOULD use an existing connection if the request's origin is in that connection's Origin Set, unless there are operational reasons for creating a new connection.